Swap Linked List Nodes in Pairs

 Solution Idea

-Now a critical question is: can we solve this problem using the solution of a smaller sub-problem i.e. using recursion?
+Now a critical question is: Can we solve this problem using the solution of a smaller sub-problem i.e. using recursion?
 If yes, then what would be the recursive structure?
-Think!
+Let's think!

 Suppose there are n nodes in the linked list, and we swap the first two nodes.
-Now the problem will get reduced to swapping the remaining n-2 nodes in pairs.
-So the basic solution idea would be: swap the first two nodes and call the same function for the remaining list if there are more than two nodes in the list.
+Now the problem will get reduced to swapping the remaining n - 2 nodes in pairs.
+So the solution idea would be to swap the first two nodes and call the same function for the remaining list if there are more than two nodes in the list.
 By the end of the process, we should return the head of the modified linked list.

-Recursive structure: pair-wise swapping of linked list size of n = swapping the first two nodes + pair-wise swapping of remaining linked list of size n-2 recursively.
+Recursive structure: Pair-wise swapping of linked list size of n = Swapping the first two nodes + Pair-wise swapping of the remaining linked list of size n - 2 recursively.

 Solution Steps